dainst/idai-field/desktop/src/manual/manual.en.md

 Fields of the input type "Dropdown list (range)" consist of up to two subfields, for each of which a separate column is created:

-* *value*: The identifier of the selected value; if two values are selected, the first of the two values
+* *value*: The identifier of the selected value; if two values are selected, the first of the two values.
-* *endValue*: The identifier of the second selected value if two values are selected
+* *endValue*: The identifier of the second selected value if two values are selected.

 *Example (the value identifiers are identical with the German labels in this case):*